davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 Some explore these relationships in an international political context, i.e.: the actors are nations mentioned in political news text, and some of these relationships implicitly have a positive or negative sentiment. [@oconnor-etal-2013-learning] propose an unsupervised model based on *topic models* and linguistic patterns to identify relationships, in an open-ended way, describing conflicts between nations referenced in English news articles. [@han-etal-2019-permanent] also propose an unsupervised model to generate relationship descriptors for pairs of nations mentioned in English news articles.
 The proposed model extends the work of [@iyyer-etal-2016-feuding] by integrating linguistic information (i.e.: verbal predicates and common and proper nouns) in order to identify the context of the relations.

-[@liang2019blames] defines the task of extracting guilt relations for English texts: given an article $d$ and a set of entities $E$, present in the article, detect if there is a guilt relation $(s,t)$, where $s,t \in E$, when $s$ blames $t$ based on the article $d$, and there are $\lvert{E}\rvert \cdot (\lvert{E}\rvert - 1)$, possible guilt relations.
+[@liang2019blames] defines the task of extracting guilt relations for English texts: given an article $$d$$ and a set of entities $$E$$, present in the article, detect if there is a guilt relation $$(s,t)$$, where $$s,t \in E$$, when $$s$$ blames $$t$$ based on the article $$d$$, and there$ are $$\lvert{E}\rvert \cdot (\lvert{E}\rvert - 1)$$, possible guilt relations.
 To detect these relationships, the authors propose 3 models.
 The *Entity Prior* model extracts information about entities, trying to capture a *prior* about who is likely to blame whom without additional information.
 The *Context* model makes use of the context information of the sentence where two entities occur to determine the presence of a blame relationship.
 The *Combined* model combines the information from the two previous models into a single model.
-The authors applied this approach to a corpus with 998 news articles and about 3 entities per article, reporting a macro-average F~1~ of 0.70 with the *Combined* model.
+The authors applied this approach to a corpus with 998 news articles and about 3 entities per article, reporting a macro-average F<sub>1</sub> of 0.70 with the *Combined* model.

-Translated with www.DeepL.com/Translator (free version) [@park-etal-2021-blames] proposes a structure of relations to detect sentiment and direction: given a sentence $s$ referring to two entities $p$ and $q$, detect which sentiment relation between $p$ and $q$ out of five possible ones: neutral, $p$ has a positive or negative opinion of $q$, or $q$ has a positive or negative opinion of $p$.
-In their work, the authors use multiple models by transforming the sentiment extraction task into sub-tasks that answer yes/no questions for each of the 5 possible sentiments, then combining the various results into a final result.This approach is applied to English in a corpus created by the authors containing sentences from news articles containing at least two entities.The pairs of entities are annotated with one of the 5 possible sentiments.The authors report a macro-average F~1~ of 0.68.
+[@park-etal-2021-blames] proposes a structure of relations to detect sentiment and direction: given a sentence $$s$$ referring to two entities $$p$$ and $$q$$, detect which sentiment relation between $$p$$ and $$q$$ out of five possible ones: neutral, $$p$$ has a positive or negative opinion of $$q$$, or $$q$$ has a positive or negative opinion of $$p$$.
+In their work, the authors use multiple models by transforming the sentiment extraction task into sub-tasks that answer yes/no questions for each of the 5 possible sentiments, then combining the various results into a final result.
+This approach is applied to English in a corpus created by the authors containing sentences from news articles containing at least two entities.The pairs of entities are annotated with one of the 5 possible sentiments.
+The authors report a macro-average F<sub>1</sub> of 0.68.

 <br>